 – Timothy A. Pychyl, Ph.D.
 Psychology Professor, Carleton University

-If you really stop to reflect on this past year, you’ll begin to realize just how far you and/or your child have come in regards to their music education.
+If you really stop to reflect on this past year, you’ll begin to realize just how far you and/or your child have come in regard to their music education.
 However, learning shouldn’t really be confined to the school year exclusively.
 Knowledge is received every moment of every day and should be grown consistently throughout the course of the year.
-Cultivating a love of music and developing musical skill is also something that doesn’t end with the school year.
+Cultivating a love of music and developing musical skills is also something that doesn’t end with the school year.
 And, without continued participation in lessons, practicing, and ensembling, you will undoubtedly lose some of the skills you have gained.
 This is why keeping up with music lessons during the summer is so important.

 Sharpening and Sustaining

 Music does in fact, keep the brain working and the memory growing!
 Even though school is out, you want to keep your brain functioning on a high level during the break, and music is the perfect way to do that.
 In addition to being an important creative and physical outlet, music also improves literacy and quantitative reasoning, and provides valuable social and emotional benefits as well.
 Music helps keep these benefits alive and well, throughout the summer!

 And, you can make your summer even more rewarding by taking advantage of our very flexible options, booking around vacations, events, etc. Ideally, we would continue to see you every week to continue your learning, but even 3-4 lessons over the summer will keep your skills sharp and help us to continue on your music journey.

 As always, our summer lessons are flexible in timing.
 When you call to register we will book you in for dates.
 These can always be moved if needed as long as we receive 24 hours’ notice.